Transportation

 The Arts

-It has been a pleasure, and a little intimidating to serve on the Cultural Services Board as their liaison to Council for the last 4 years.
+It has been a pleasure, and a little intimidating, to serve on the Cultural Services Board as their liaison to Council for the last 8 years.

 The Rialto is the ‘Crown Jewel’ of downtown, hosting 250+ program days/year of music, comedy, kids’ programs, movies and much more – year-round.

-While the ‘Arts’ enhance our surroundings and offer continuous enjoyment in Loveland, they are also a major contributor to our economy.
-300+ local artists sell their art to venues around the world – and Loveland benefits from every sale.
+While the arts enhance our surroundings and offer continuous enjoyment in Loveland, they are also a major contributor to our economy.
+300+ local artists sell their art to venues around the world – and I always look for sculptures that bear the names of our finest when traveling.